Scott Lighty

 Scott Lighty (born October 15, 1978) is an American Heavyweight kickboxer and Light Heavyweight mixed martial artist.
-He currently trains at The Pit alongside UFC veterans, Chuck Liddell and Glover Teixeira.
-Lighty currently fights for the Strikeforce organization.
+Lighty formerly fought for the Strikeforce and K-1 promotions.
 He also owns a small business, Lighty's Independent Volkswagen Repair.

 Kickboxing career

 K-1 career

 Lighty made his K-1 debut as a tournament reserve fighter on the August 2004 K-1 card in Las Vegas, Nevada, scoring a second-round knockout over Frank Cota.
 In 2005, he finished as a runner-up at "Mayhem At The Mirage" tournament.
 He knocked out Tatsufumi Tomihira by a high kick in the quarterfinals and beat Chalid Arrab by a unanimous decision in the semifinals.
 In the final bout, Lighty remained on his feet, but took a considerable amount of punishment from the Russian kickboxer Ruslan Karaev and lost the fight after three rounds of action.

 Mixed martial arts career

 Mixed martial arts career

 After 2007, there were not many K-1 fights held in the United States and Lighty decided to switch from kickboxing to mixed martial arts.
 He made his professional debut on the reality show TapouT and won that battle by verbal submission in the first round over Derek Thornton.

 In his next fight, Lighty fought Antwain Britt at Strikeforce: Evolution.
 Lighty lost via TKO (doctor stoppage) after the first round.